 Clarinet Cornucopia is a festival for clarinetists who enjoy playing and learning about their favorite instrument and its extended world.
 Founded in 2002, Clarinet Cornucopia focuses on a different theme each year.
 The 2014 theme is The Jazz Clarinet.
 Information and photographs from past Clarinet Cornucopias can be found at Gregory Barrett's website.
+Click here for a press release summary.

 This year’s featured performer is award-winning jazz clarinetist Anat Cohen.
 Ms. Cohen is a major player in the jazz world with a truly unique clarinet sound.
 She has performed at jazz venues and festivals all over the world.
 Writes the Chicago Tribune, “The lyric beauty of her tone, easy fluidity of her technique and extroverted manner of her delivery make this music accessible to all."